graphcore-research/pytorch-tensor-tracker/README.md

 <img src="doc/usage_to_frame.png" alt="tensor tracker to_frame output" style="width:30em;"/>

 See the [documentation](https://graphcore-research.github.io/pytorch-tensor-tracker/) for more info, or for a more practical example, see our demo of [visualising transformer activations & gradients using UMAP](doc/Example.ipynb).
+To use on IPU with PopTorch, please see [Usage (PopTorch)](doc/UsagePopTorch.ipynb).

 ## License